 In the brain, serotonin impacts levels of mood, anxiety, and happiness.
 Illicit mood-altering drugs such as Ecstasy and LSD cause a significant rise in serotonin levels.

-Depression has been linked to low levels of serotonin, but whether this contributes to depression or results from it remains unclear.
+Depression has been linked to low levels of serotonin, but whether low serotonin contributes to depression or results from it remains unclear.

-Selective serotonin reuptake inhibitors (SSRIs) have been used since the 1980s to treat depression by boosting serotonin levels.
+SSRIs have been used since the 1980s to treat depression by boosting serotonin levels, which suggests that serotonin levels affect mood.

-Normally, once a neurotransmitter has transmitted its neural impulse is reabsorbed into the body.
+Normally, once a neurotransmitter has transmitted its neural impulse, the serotonin is reabsorbed into the body.
 SSRIs prevent the serotonin from being reabsorbed, leading to higher levels of serotonin in the synapses.

 However, scientists are now questioning the role of serotonin or any single neurotransmitter in triggering depression.